 Parking at Kahe Point

 There is a parking lot across the street.
 You should be able to find a parking spot so no need to stress!
 This is a free park with no admission fee, making it one of the best free snorkeling in Oahu picks.

-Snorkeling at Kahe Point should be on your list no matter what your snorkeling ability.
+Snorkeling at Kahe Point should be on your snorkel Oahu list no matter what your snorkeling ability.

-Kaena Point State Park is located on the western most tip of the island.
-A small hike (2.7 miles) is required to access the park.
+Kaena Point State Park is located on the westernmost tip of the island.
+A hike (2.7 miles) is required to access the park.
 The park itself has many activities such as fishing, tide pool observing, hiking, and of course snorkeling.
 It has one of the best beaches for snorkeling in Oahu.

 Please check the park website before you set out on this adventure.
 Swimming in this area can be rough on certain days and the website will tell you if it is safe.